yannickgagne/yannickgagne.github.io/_posts/2022-10-17-smart-toilet.md

 Now the only thing remaining is being able to warn a bathroom user that is taking a bit too much time.
 For this I used an active piezo buzzer and some addressable RGB LEDs, with this I have an audio and visual warning.

-First thing I need is a PWM output pin to play a tone with the piezo buzzer.
-I selected pin 14, define it as 'esp8266_pwm' and set its id as 'rtttl_out'.
+First thing I needed is a PWM output pin to play a tone with the piezo buzzer.
+I selected pin 14, defined it as 'esp8266_pwm' and set its id as 'rtttl_out'.
 Then I defined a RTTTL object that use the previously configured 'rtttl_out'.

 Right after this, I defined the warning LEDs.
-First we select 'neopixelbus' because this is what I had on hand, there's a lot of options in esphome so select what you prefer.
+I selected 'neopixelbus' because this is what I had on hand, there's a lot of options in esphome so select what you prefer.
 I also need to tell esphome a couple details about the LEDs strip used, mine had 8 WS2812 LEDs on it and it's controlled by pin 5 of the ESP.
 You can also see that I defined a simple custom light effect in the 'effects' section.

 Now all I need is a software button to activate the buzzer and light.
 The button definition itself is pretty simple, all the magic happens in the 'on_press'event.
 You can see that I first call 'rtttl.play' with a strange looking string, that string is actually the different tones and timings to play instead of just playing a single tone.
 You can find a lot of those on the web.
 Then using lambda calls to turn on the LEDs and perform the effect I defined earlier, do that effect for a 10 seconds delay and turn off the LEDs.